-$\rightarrow$ whether children ,ARE $\beta$ as the ,TERM now ,IS $\beta$ suitable for edu'cation in ,SCHOOL. ||
+$\rightarrow$ whether children ,ARE $\}$ as the ,TERM now ,IS $\}$ \suitable for edu'cation in ,SCHOOL. ||

 In the case of reading aloud scientific prose the most widely used pre-nuclear pattern is also (Low Pre-Head +) Stepping Head.
 Sometimes the broken Stepping Head is found, if an accidental rise occurs on some item of importance.
 The Stepping Head may be replaced by the so-called heterogeneous head, i. e. a combination of two or several heads.
-The most frequently used types of the Heterogeneous Head here are as follows: (a) the Stepping Head combined with the Falling Head; (b) the broken Stepping Head combined with the Falling Head; (c) the Stepping Head combined with the Sliding Head; (d) the broken Stepping Head combined with the Sliding Head.
+The most frequently used types of the Heterogeneous Head here are as follows: (a) the Stepping Head combined with the Falling Head; (b) the broken Stepping Head combined with the Sliding Head; (d) the broken Stepping Head combined with the Sliding Head.